 Sour Service Limitations

 N80 is not a sour-service-qualified grade under NACE MR0175 / ISO 15156.
-API 5CT imposes no maximum hardness limit on N80, and NACE MR0175 limits carbon steel tubulars in H2S service to 22 HRC maximum.
-Some N80 heats — particularly N80-1 with higher carbon content — can produce areas exceeding this limit, creating susceptibility to sulphide stress cracking (SSC).
+API 5CT imposes no maximum hardness limit on N80 — either sub-grade — and NACE MR0175 restricts carbon steel tubulars in H₂S service to 22 HRC maximum.
+Some N80 heats, particularly those produced by normalising with higher carbon content, can develop areas exceeding this limit, creating susceptibility to sulphide stress cracking (SSC).

 Inspection and Testing Requirements